 - Stem rot (the stem is rotting from the bottom) – If the stem is mushy and rotting at the base, then you have a more serious problem.
 Plumeria stem rot is caused by overwatering.
 If left untreated, your plumeria will die for sure.
 If the rot isn’t too severe, you can save your plant by taking cuttings of the healthy stems or branches and rooting them (see the propagation section above for details).

 - My plumeria won’t bloom – This is probably the #1 question I get asked about growing plumerias, and there is one simple answer… fertilizer!
-Plumerias need fertilizer in order to bloom.
+Plumerias need fertilizer in order to bloom, and lots of it.
 The good news is that it’s such an easy fix.
 And, once you get the hang of it, your plumeria will flower from spring through fall.
 Wow!
 That’s what we want, and it’s why we love them so much, right!
 See the plumeria fertilizer section above to learn more about how to make feeding a regular part of your plumeria plant care routine.